hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   ./bos-toolbox.exe discover scan 10.10.10.0/24

-This command will scan the network, in the range 10.10.10.0 - 10.10.10.255 and list the found miners, with their IP addresses.
+This command will scan the network in the range 10.10.10.0 - 10.10.10.255 and list the found miners, with their IP addresses.

 .. _web_package:
 ***********
 Web Package
 ***********

-The Web package can be used to switch from stock firmware, which was released before 2019.
+The Web package can be used to switch from stock firmware that was released before 2019.
 It should also work on other stock-based firmwares.
-This package cannot be used on stock firmware, released in 2019 and later, because of the signature verification, that was implemented.
-The signature verification prevents the usage of other than original stock firmwares.
+This package cannot be used on stock firmware that was released in 2019 and later because the signature verification that was implemented prevents the usage of 3rd party firmwares.

 =====
 Usage
 =====

   * Download the **Web Package** from our `website <https://braiins-os.com/>`_.
-  * Follow the sections bellow
+  * Follow the sections below

 =======================================
 Features, PROs and CONs of this method: